brucechin/CS263-Runtime/random_notes/go_profiling_reproduce.md

 The data structure opt. contributes 3x speedup, and the cache trick to reduce GC contributes another 1.5-2x.

-## !
-TODO
+## TODO
-A few issues need to be checked next week, decreased importance top to bottom
+A few issues need to be checked, but not very big issues.
 * Observe user time is shorter than real cpu time.
 There must be some multithreading done by the compiler.
 However, passing `-p 1` to `go build` does not change results.
 How to turn off it?
-* Reproduce the final tricks in the tutorial, according to their results, it will give another 3~4x speedup.
+* (Since this is irrelevant to profiling, not implemented) Reproduce the final tricks in the tutorial, according to their results, it will give another 3~4x speedup.
 * Why the test results vary each run, around +/- 3% in terms of time.
+Frequency scaling?

 ## Memo
 run `./all_prof.sh 1` will give detailed cpu profile results under log/, and can be interpreted using pprof.